irajs/DASH-IF-IOP/90-Security.inc.md

 Any conformance statements in this chapter apply to clients and services that opt in to using this model (e.g. a "SHALL" statement means "SHALL, if using this model," and has no effect on implementations that choose to use proprietary mechanisms for license acquisition).
 The authorization service and license server are considered part of the DASH service.

-In performing license acquisition, an interoperable DASH client needs to:
+In performing license acquisition, a DASH client needs to:

 1. Be able to prove that the user has the right to use the requested content keys.
 1. Handle errors in a manner agnostic to the specific [=DRM system=] and license server being used.